Author: Xan Marshland, FOW

 Do you plan to occasionally ski the resort and trench groomers before venturing into backcountry terrain?
 In this case, you’ll be better served by the Camber version as its edge hold by comparison is superior for firmer conditions at speed.

 Or, is the Intention 110 your ticket to the route less traveled?
-For its performance in generally soft, yet diverse snow conditions, a Reverse Camber profile is going to be the way to go.
+For optimal performance in generally soft, yet diverse snow conditions, a Reverse Camber profile is going to be the way to go.
 Effortless pivoting through turns in deep and featured terrain will keep you centered and ready to attack your next turn without any edge hook or tip dive.

 What kind of terrain do you primarily ski?
 Seeking out pillows to slash and bowls of fresh pow?
 Technical, high alpine couloirs?
 Big days hunting out Spring corn?
 The Intention 110 is up for it, but base your camber profile on the terrain you prioritize.